 Byron Suber is originally from New Orleans, LA, and moved to Ithaca in 1991 after ten years of living and working in New York City.
 His work there included performing in dance/theatre/music, original choreography, music, drag, theatre, playwriting, costume design and performance art.
 His pieces have been exhibited at La MAMA Inc., Performance Space 122, the Kitchen, DANSPACE, the American Dance Festival and The Wigstock music festival.
 He has received grants and awards from the Harkness Foundation, Art Matters Inc., New York Foundation for the Arts, and the Cornell Council for the Arts.
-He has taught at the American Dance Festival at Duke University, Dance Space and Steps, in NYC, as well as various universities in the States and Europe.
+He has taught at the American Dance Festival at Duke University, Dance Space and Steps, in NYC, as well as various universities in the States, France, Italy, Ireland and Spain.
 Since coming to Cornell he has continued to create work in dance and theatre as well as entering the realm of digital sound and visual media, for instance in collaboration with professors and students from MIT on a pair of digitally wired sneakers that produced music when the dancer moved.
 At Cornell, Suber teaches ballet and modern technique, yoga, dance history and criticism, dance composition, and digital media.
 Outside of his position in the Department of Performing and Media Arts, he completed a M.A in the History of Architecture and Urbanism in the School of Art, Architecture and Planning at Cornell.